 Honorable mention: $6,000 scholarship**

 There will be up to three honorable mention prizes from the following categories: Vocal, Piano, Strings, Percussion, Winds, and Brass*

 Entry Fee: Free

 Eligibility: Open to all high school students currently enrolled in 11th or 12th grade

-Participants must submit a completed entry form that will include a link to a YouTube or Vimeo performance.
+Participants must submit a completed entry form that will include a link to a performance posted on a site such as YouTube or Vimeo.

 The date of the solo performance will be determined when the regular admissions process to Ohio University has been completed and the student has been formally accepted to the School of Music.
 Scholarship awards are subject to winners pursuing a degree in fine arts at Ohio University and maintaining academic eligibility.

 This year’s competition will be judged virtually and no live auditions will take place.
 Each contestant will submit a link to a video for the panel of judges to review.
 Although videos of the highest quality possible are recommended, professional video production is not required or expected.